 Also, under the administration of the LCC are the Compensation Council, the Joint House/Senate Subcommittee on Claims, the Office on the Economic Status of Women, the Regent Candidate Advisory Council, the Subcommittee on Employee Relations, and the Trustee Candidate Advisory Council.

-Sign up for email notification of LCC meetings
+Subscribe Sign up for email notification of all meetings and announcements.

-(This link sends a blank e-mail to the Listserv.
-You will then receive an e-mail to which you need to reply to confirm your subscription.)
+Unsubscribe Remove your name from the email notification list.Button links send a blank e-mail to the ListServe.
+You will then receive an e-mail to which you need to reply to confirm your subscription.